-The Recovery Community supports those who have struggled with excessive use of alcohol or drugs and now recognize the need to completely abstain and make a commitment to quality sobriety as they pursue their education at St. Cloud State University.
-The St. Cloud State University Recovery Community is located in Coborn Plaza.
-This new facility provides a perfect environment for students committed to their recovery while also pursuing a degree in higher education and participating as members of a traditional college community.
+Our collegiate recovery community supports those who have struggled with substance abuse and addiction and now recognize the need to completely abstain and make a commitment to quality sobriety as they pursue a college degree at St. Cloud State University.
+The St. Cloud State University Recovery Community is located in the Coborn Plaza Apartments.
+This new facility provides a perfect environment for students committed to maintaining their sobriety while also pursuing a degree in higher education and participating as members of a traditional college community.

-St. Cloud State University joins a unique list of other leading university campuses across the country who have established recovery communities.
-These programs have proven successful as their students have emerged as campus leaders including achieving higher average GPAs than their campus peers.
+St. Cloud State University joins a unique list of other leading university campuses across the country who have established collegiate recovery communities.
+These programs have proven successful, as their students have emerged as their students have emerged as campus leaders including achieving higher average GPAs than their campus peers.

-Coborn Plaza offers each student a single bedroom in a four person apartment unit that is fully furnished with a shared kitchen, living room and on site meeting rooms.
+Coborn Plaza offers each student a single bedroom with a private bath in a four person apartment unit that is fully furnished with a shared kitchen, living room and laundry facilities.
 This environment helps to mitigate the impact of “non-recovery” student behaviors that present negative consequences related to excessive or high risk drinking.